Battle of Bosra

 The Battle of Bosra was fought in 634 CE between the Rashidun Caliphate army and the Byzantine Empire over the possession of the city of Bosra, in Syria.
-The city was one of the Islamic forces' first significant captures and was at the time the capital of the Ghassanid Kingdom (which was itself a Byzantine vassal state).
-The siege took place between the months of June and July in 634 CE.
+The city was one of the Islamic forces' first significant captures and was at the time the capital of the Ghassanids, Arab vassals of the Byzantines.
+The siege took place between June and July.

-Background
+Background and sources

-Caliph Abu Bakr sent his four corps under Amr ibn al-A'as, Abu Ubaidah ibn al-Jarrah, Shurahbil ibn Hasana, and Yazid ibn Abi Sufyan to capture different districts in Syria.
-The four were initially unsuccessful due to the concentration of the Byzantine army's strength at Ajnadayn.
-Abu Bakr sent Khalid ibn Walid to Syria to take command of the Rashidun army there.
-Khalid ibn Walid reached Syria and captured several towns, after which he reached the city of Bosra in June of 634 CE.
+Most traditional Islamic accounts place the battle in the year 634 CE, under the caliph Abu Bakr; other sources place it later, with the chronicles of Theophanes the Confessor placing it during the caliphate of Umar.
+According to Islamic accounts, including those found in works of al-Baladhuri, four corps under Khalid ibn Walid, Abu Ubaidah ibn al-Jarrah, Shurahbil ibn Hasana, and Yazid ibn Abi Sufyan gathered together outside the town.
+After a field engagement in which the Byzantine forces were forced to retreat inside the town, a siege followed, with the town surrendering and agreeing to pay jizya to the caliphate.

+The battle was given special significance in later Islamic works, including the epic legend Futuh al-Sham, which presents it as the first Byzantine center conquered by Arabs and a sign of the divine mission of Islam.

+Battle

+Islamic accounts state that Khalid ibn Walid reached the city of Bosra in June of 634 CE, after capturing several Syrian towns.
 According to his instructions, Abu Ubaidah ibn al-Jarrah, who had already occupied the District of Hauran, which lay north-east of the river Yarmouk, was to remain at his position until Khalid arrived at Bosra.
-Abu Ubaidah ibn al-Jarrah had three corps of an army made up of Muslim soldiers under his command––his own, Yazid's, and Shurahbil's––but had fought no battles and captured no towns.
+Abu Ubaidah ibn al-Jarrah had three corps of an army of Muslim soldiers under his command––his own, Yazid's, and Shurahbil's––but had fought no battles and captured no towns.
 Bosra, a large town and the capital of the Ghassanid Kingdom, contained a force of Byzantine and Christian Arabs, commanded by Roman officers.

 While Khalid was in eastern Syria, Abu Ubaidah learned that he would serve under Khalid upon the latter's arrival.
 Upon receiving this news, he sent Shurahbil with 4,000 men to capture Bosra, the garrison of which withdrew into the fortified town as soon as the soldiers appeared in sight.
-This garrison consisted of 4,000 soldiers who all expected that more Islamic forces would soon arrive and that Shurahbil detachment was only an advance guard, and remained within the walls of the fort.
-Shurahbil camped on the western side of the town and positioned groups of his men all around the fort.
+This garrison consisted of 4,000 soldiers who all expected that more Islamic forces would soon arrive and that the Shurahbil detachment was only an advance guard, and remained within the walls of the fort.
+Shurahbil camped on the western side of the town and positioned groups of his men around the fort.